|Router Security||Self-Updating Firmware||

 If you do nothing, how quickly does eero install new firmware after it has been released?
 According to the above firmware history page: "eero software updates are released on a rolling basis, so your eero may not be updated immediately after a new version is released.
 New versions will be pushed to all customers' networks within a few weeks of public release."
 A few weeks, seems a bit slow, but this is a matter of opinion.

 I asked Eero about the rollout of new firmware in April 2017 and the response was:

 "We send out automatic updates every night in small numbers.
 Usually within approx 4 weeks of a new firmware release all eero networks should have gotten the automatic update push."

-Eero does a miserable job at auditing.
-The app did not indicate when the automatic firmware update occurred.
-It would be nice to have an audit trail of every time the firmware was updated.
-It also does not log the speed tests.
+The eero app does not indicate that a software update is available, front and center.
+The notification is buried in network settings.
+Eero does a very poor job at auditing and logging.
+For example, the app does not indicate when an automatic firmware update occurred.
+Google Wi-Fi does.
+Better still, it would be nice to have an audit trail of every time the firmware was updated.
+Google Wifi can do this too.
+The eero app also fails to log the speed tests.
 It seems to make a speed test every day but only reports the last one.
-In contrast the AmpliFi from Ubiquiti did keep a log of previous speed tests which makes it very easy to see any trends.
+In contrast, AmpliFi does keep a log of previous speed tests which makes it very easy to spot any trends.

 Like Google WiFi, the eero app has no provision for saving the current settings.
 If something goes wrong, it will probably have to be re-configured from scratch.

 After Linksys provided answers to these questions, I contacted some other router vendors asking them to explain the details of their firmware auto-updating system.
 Not one company did.
 Each company was contacted on Feb.
 5, 2017 (13 days ago when I last reviewed this).
 The cowards are